Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita pachycolea

 by Michael Kuo

-This species is King among the North American members of the Amanita vaginata species group.
+This West-coast species is King among the North American members of the Amanita vaginata species group.
 Like the others it lacks a ring, and features a sacklike volva and a strongly lined cap--but it stands up to 25 cm high and sports a cap that can get as wide as 15 cm or more.
-Take a look at the "button" in the second photo to the right, which seems boring enough--until you get your mind around the comparative size of the penny!
+Take a look at the "buttons" in the photos to the right, which seem boring enough--until you get your mind around the comparative size of the pennies!

 Other distinctive features of Amanita pachycolea include its dark brown cap, which usually fades at the margin and often appears to have gradually darkening zones of color towards the center; the brownish stem; the gill edges, which have brownish edges at maturity; and microscopic features.
 It is found primarily in northern California, but is also documented from the Pacific coasts of Oregon, Washington, and British Columbia.